Optimisation of Quantum Hamiltonian Evolution: From Two Projection Operators to Local Hamiltonians: Efficient Simulation of Local Hamiltonian Evolution

 \subsection{An Alternate Strategy}

 The Chebyshev expansion coefficients $J_k(t)$ are bounded for any value of $t$, unlike their Taylor series counterparts, and rapidly fall off for $k>t$.
 These properties suggest an alternate evolution algorithm, i.e. evaluate $e^{-iHt}$ at one shot without subdividing the time interval into multiple steps \cite{TalEzer}.
+Of course, this requires the Hamiltonian to be time independent; otherwise, the evolution has to be performed piece-wise over time intervals within which the Hamiltonian is effectively constant.

 The error due to truncating the Chebyshev expansion at order $p$ is bounded by